dulibrarytech/digitaldu-backend-curation-service/README.md

 ### Background

 Flask service that owns the **on-host filesystem + Wasabi S3 + SFTP** side of the University of Denver Libraries' digital repository ingest pipeline.
-It is called over HTTP from [repo-backend-v2](https://github.com/dulibrarytech/repo-backend-v2) (the Node.js ingest worker) and performs the storage and filesystem work that backend can't — or shouldn't — do directly: staging and QAing package folders on the Archivematica SFTP drop, creating ArchivesSpace digital objects, copying AIPs to the Wasabi preservation tier, and minting the presigned URLs the staff dashboard serves.
+It is called over HTTP from [repo-backend-v2](https://github.com/dulibrarytech/repo-backend-v2) (the Node.js ingest worker) and performs the storage and filesystem work that backend can't — or shouldn't — do directly: staging and QAing package folders on the Archivematica SFTP drop, creating ArchivesSpace digital objects, copying AIPs to the Wasabi storage tier, and minting the presigned URLs the staff dashboard serves.
 It is the sole holder of the Wasabi (boto3) credentials; the Node side carries only a URL and an API key.
 Deploy the two services together — an ingest run cannot complete without both.

 ### Contributing